Radio clock: Clock receivers

+By 1990, engineers from German watchmaker Junghans had miniaturized this technology to fit into the case of a digital wristwatch.
+The following year the analog version Junghans MEGA with hands was launched.

-In the 2000s (decade) radio-based "atomic clocks" became common in retail stores; as of 2010 prices start at around US$15 in many countries.
+In the 2000s, radio-based "atomic clocks" became common in retail stores; as of 2010 prices start at around US$15 in many countries.
 Clocks may have other features such as indoor thermometers and weather station functionality.
 These use signals transmitted by the appropriate transmitter for the country in which they are to be used.
 Depending upon signal strength they may require placement in a location with a relatively unobstructed path to the transmitter and need fair to good atmospheric conditions to successfully update the time.
 Inexpensive clocks keep track of the time between updates, or in their absence, with a non-disciplined quartz-crystal clock, with the accuracy typical of non-radio-controlled quartz timepieces.
 Some clocks include indicators to alert users to possible inaccuracy when synchronization has not been recently successful.

 The United States National Institute of Standards and Technology (NIST) has published guidelines recommending that radio clock movements keep time between synchronizations to within ±0.5 seconds to keep time correct when rounded to the nearest second.
 Some of these movements can keep time between synchronizations to within ±0.2 seconds by synchronizing more than once spread over a day.

+Timepieces with Bluetooth radio support, ranging from watches with basic control of functionality via a mobile app to full smartwatches obtain time information from a connected phone, with no need to receive time signal broadcasts.